 Adopting a pet from us is a three-step process

-- choose an animal that fits with your lifestyle.
+- Come to the shelter and choose an animal that fits with your lifestyle.

 - Meet with one of our knowledgeable adoption counselors to apply for adoption.

 - Before going home with your new pet, adoption counselors will check if you have all the required supplies for your pet (see below)

 *Licenses, collars, and leashes are available for purchase at the shelter.